CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="TemplateAPI..deleteTemplate"></a>

 ### TemplateAPI~deleteTemplate(id) ⇒ <code>Promise</code>
-deletes an existing template within civo
+deletes an existing template within civo [DELETE]

 **Kind**: inner method of [<code>TemplateAPI</code>](#TemplateAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error